Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

-Finally, the patterns of spectral evolution for $E_{\rm p}(t)$ and $\alpha$(t) can vary from pulse to pulse within a burst.
-We find that in only about half of the pulses the patterns of the $E_{\rm p}(t)$ evolution between two adjacent pulses are the same (55\% = 35/64), {and the rest 45\% (29/64) are the inconsistent cases}.
-Similarly, for $\alpha(t)$, we also find about half of the pulses, the spectral evolution among different pulses share a similar pattern, accounting for 58\% (37/64) pulses, while the inconsistent cases account for 42\% (23/64) of the pulses.
-However, there is no significant variation in the fraction of pulses that are classified having a tracking behaviour between the 6 pulse groups, which all have around a 2/3 fraction (Tab. \ref{tab:SepctralPatterns} and Fig. \ref{fig:histogram})
+Finally, the patterns of the spectral evolution for $E_{\rm p}(t)$ and $\alpha$(t) can vary from pulse to pulse within a burst.
+We find that in only about half of the pulses, the patterns of the $E_{\rm p}(t)$ evolution between two adjacent pulses are the same (55\% = 35/64), and the rest 45\% (29/64) are the inconsistent cases.
+Similarly, for $\alpha(t)$, we also find that for about half of the pulses, the spectral evolution among different pulses shares a similar pattern, accounting for 58\% (37/64) of the pulses, while the inconsistent cases account for 42\% (23/64) of the pulses.
+However, there is no significant variation in the fraction of pulses that are classified as having a tracking behavior between the six pulse groups, which all have around a two-thirds fraction (Table \ref{tab:SepctralPatterns} and Figure \ref{fig:histogram})